vijoh01/UserScore/README.md

 In this repository you will find two files containing initial data `src/users.js` and `src/scores.js`.

 Create a React app that displays a ranking list where each user in the file `src/users.js` is displayed only once along with their best score from the file `src/scores.js`.
 The user with the highest score should be listed first and the rest in descending order.
 See section [Expected results](#expected-results) for a specific explanation of what the result should look like.

+## Show user scores
-If you click on a user, a separate list should be visible showing all their scores in descending order.
+If you click on a user, a separate list should be visible showing all scores registered for that user in descending order.

 ## Add Form
 The app should also have a form where you can enter a name and a score.
 If the user name does not already exist, that name should be added to the list of users.
 New data does not need to be saved on reload.